silvanheller/hackathon-scads/README.md

 We used the GDELT Dataset provided by the organizers of the Hackathon [1].

 ## Overview
-We aggregate by goldstein, avgTone and quadClass over religion-country combinations.
-Aggregate Results are stored in the `storage/` folder.
+We aggregate the goldstein, avgTone and quadClass measure over religion-country combinations for both actor 1 and 2.
+Aggregate results are stored in the `storage/` folder.

 ## Run The Code locally (Option 1)